jailkey/baiser/README.md

 ```

 ####Exists
-To check if a value exists use ? at the beginning and /?
+To check if a value exists use ? at the beginning and /? at the end
 ```
 	{{?myentry}}
-		This sentences will only displayed if myentry exists!
+		This sentence will be only displayed if myentry exists!
 	{{/?myentry}}

 ```

 ####Not Exists
-To check if a value not exists use ! at the beginning and /!
+To check if a value does not exist use ! at the beginning and /! at the end
 ```
 	{{!myentry}}
-		This sentences will only displayed if myentry exists!
+		This sentence will be only displayed if myentry does not exist!
 	{{/!myentry}}

 ```